Pairing a diamond engagement ring with a diamond wedding ring is a classic look—one that will never go out of style.

-Most commonly yellow, gold can also be white or rose-colored when mixed with different alloys.
+Most commonly yellow, gold can also be white or rose-coloured when mixed with different alloys.
 White gold is electroplated with rhodium, an extremely strong metal that helps maintain the white tone.

-Diamond wedding rings come in a variety of shank setting options, including channel, shared prong, bar, pavé, bezel, and flush mount.
+Diamond wedding rings come in a variety of shank setting options, including channel, shared claw, bar, pavé, bezel, and flush mount.

 Anniversary and eternity rings look similar when viewed from above while gazing down at your finger.
 The main difference is that the diamonds on eternity rings go all the way around the ring, while they only go partway around an anniversary ring.